 Does the teacher offer help to answer the questions, or not?
 That again depends on the group of students.
 For my AP kids, they get no direct help from me.
 That does not mean I don’t interact!

-I walk around and point out ideas they may have missed, play devil’s advocate to draw out the pros and cons of each answer choice, and generally get them thinking if they get stuck – but I do not provide the right answer directly.
+Walk around and point out ideas they may have missed.
+Play devil’s advocate to draw out the pros and cons of each answer choice.
+Get them thinking if they get stuck.
+But I do not provide the right answer directly.

-I am also happy to (quietly) confirm a correct answer to provide that instant feedback they crave to keep spirits high and motivated as they tackle the test corrections.
+I am also happy to (quietly) confirm a correct answer to provide that instant feedback they crave.
+It helps to keep spirits high and motivated as they tackle the next question.